nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 > - At least one optional field must be provided.
 > - Edits the property at the specified ```INDEX_NUMBER```, which refers to the index shown on the displayed property list.
 The index must be a **positive integer** 1, 2, 3...

+💡 Note that the property id cannot be modified.

 Example: